pysys-test/pysys-test/docs/UserGuide.rst

   - For multi-mode tests, the ``secondaryModesHintDelta`` specified in the project configuration (unless it's set to zero), multiplied by a number indicating which mode this is.
-If a test had 3 modes Mode1, Mode2 and Mode3 then the primary mode (Mode1) would get no additional hint, Mode2 would get ``secondaryModesHintDelta`` added to its hint and Mode3 would get ``2 x secondaryModesHintDelta`` added to its hint.
-This is the mechanism PySys uses to ensure all tests run first in their primary mode before any tests run in their secondary modes.
+If a test had 3 modes Mode1, Mode2 and Mode3 then the primary mode(s) (Mode1) would get no additional hint, Mode2 would get ``secondaryModesHintDelta`` added to its hint and Mode3 would get ``2 x secondaryModesHintDelta`` added to its hint.
+This is the mechanism PySys uses to ensure all tests run first in their primary modes before any tests run in their secondary modes.
 Usually the default value of ``secondaryModesHintDelta = +100.0`` is useful and avoids the need for too much mode-specific hint configuration (see above).
 However if you prefer to